Community detection in complex networks via node similarity, graph representation learning, and hierarchical clustering

-\paragraph{SVD methods.} The second class of methods uses the Singular Value Decomposition (SVD), which allows for a lower-dimensional approximation of higher-dimensional structures~\cite{SVD}.
+\paragraph{Matrix factorisation methods.} The second class of methods uses the Singular Value Decomposition (SVD), which creates a lower-dimensional approximation of higher-dimensional structures~\cite{SVD}.
 To obtain the embedding, we utilise the SVD on a matrix representation of a graph and again rely on the dot product $\langle Z_i, Z_j \rangle$ approximation of the similarity.
 However, neither of the two methods performs the SVD on the adjacency or the Laplacian matrix as, according to the authors, these matrices are incapable of accurately representing node similarity.
-Thus, GraRep~\cite{grarep} performs the decomposition on a $K$-step transition probability matrix, and HOPE~\cite{hope} allows to use of either the aforementioned Katz Index, Adamic--Adar, Rooted PageRank, or Jaccard similarity matrices.
+Thus, GraRep~\cite{grarep} performs the decomposition on a $K$-step transition probability matrix, and HOPE~\cite{hope} allows the use of the aforementioned Katz Index, Adamic--Adar, Rooted PageRank, or Jaccard similarity matrices.
 It must be noted that HOPE is a tool developed specifically for directed graphs with asymmetric similarity matrices.
 We also should mention separately some SVD-based clustering algorithms, e.g., Lingo~\cite{lingo}, which could be applied to graph matrices to directly perform community detection.

-\paragraph{Random walk methods.} The algorithms belonging to this class train the embedding model based on random walks in the graph.
+\paragraph{Random walk methods.} The next group of algorithms train an embedding model based on random walks in the graph.
 They all use the Skip-Gram model~\cite{skipgram}, which is a tool developed for Natural Language Processing.
 This design decision can be justified by the similarity of node sequences in a random walk and the word sequences in a sentence.
 Here, DeepWalk~\cite{DeepWalk} is the most basic but efficient solution, in which first-order Markov walks in a graph are fed to the neural network to generate the embedding.